 The Power of Product Tagging in Shopify

-Product tags are one of the most underused but powerful tools available to Shopify merchants.
-Used well, they help you organize, segment, and analyze your inventory in ways that go far beyond basic categories or collections.
+Now you can organize, segment, and analyze your inventory in ways that go far beyond basic categories or collections.

 What Are Product Tags (and What Aren’t They)?